Chiller Tube Cleaning - An Overview

 Compressor lubricant should be lab tested annually for moisture content, acids and other contaminants that affect performance.

 Chiller efficiency is affected more by the cleanliness of heat transfer surfaces than any other single factor.
-Given the fact that a chiller typically can have several miles of tubing making up the condenser and evaporator, it makes sense to keep chiller tubes as clean as possible by using a combination of water treatment and planned outages for tube cleaning and other major maintenance tasks.
+Given that a chiller typically can have several miles of tubing making up the condenser and evaporator, it makes sense to keep chiller tubes as clean as possible by using a combination of water treatment and planned outages for tube cleaning and other major maintenance tasks.

 As contaminants accumulate on chiller tube surfaces, efficiency declines rapidly.
 Contaminants can range from mud, sand and algae to hard mineral scales, which increase thermal resistance and cause the chiller to work harder to meet demand, thereby consuming more energy.